joeldev/ADNKit/README.md

 ```

 Once your web auth completion block is called (which was set up in the previous block code), you are ready to go.
 No need to set the accessToken, that is handled automatically.

+# Documentation

+Documentation is currently being kept [on the wiki](https://github.com/joeldev/ADNKit/wiki).

 # Dependencies
 ADNKit uses the following dependencies: